EZ Exporter Calculated Fields - Text Operations

 {{ shipping_address.phone }}.replace("(", "").replace(")", "").replace("-", "")

-Note: If you need to use .replace() for more than 3 characters, we recommend using the replace_multiple_characters() function instead as it executes much faster.
+Note: If you need to use .replace() for more than 3 characters, we recommend using the replace_multiple_characters() function instead as it executes much faster and will apply the replacements in one pass.

 I want to convert the product title to all capital/uppercase letters.